GOOMBA-ME-106/GOOMBA-DRIVE/git-instructions/README.md

 ![image](./images/branching.png)

-If you get this prompt,  close the prompt.
-Then click fetch origin on the GIthub Desktop and close and reopen the file in question as it needs to be refreshed.
+If you get this prompt, this means that you have made changes to the file that haven't been committed to that branch so the changes are only local.
+If you want to pick up where you left off on that branch later, leave the changes to that branch and restore them when you get back to that branch.

 ![image](./images/prompt.png)